Custom Connections

 definition.

-That will allow users to fill in connection information once, and that information can be fed into actions that require that connection.
+This allows users to enter connection information once and reuse it in actions that require that connection.

 import { component } from "@prismatic-io/spectral";